Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Quantum Classical Hybrid Viterbi Decoder

+We demonstrate the quantum circuit for the term $e^{-i \beta \mathrm{X}_1\mathrm{X}_2\mathrm{X}_3}$ from Eq. \ref{eq:mixmix} in Fig. \ref{fig:expx0x1x2}.
+Following this pattern of $\mathrm{CNOT}$, $\mathrm{Hadamard}$ and $\mathrm{R_Z}$ gate we construct circuits for the other exponents of the product of Pauli-$\mathrm{X}$ gates.
 Finally, $U_f$ of Eq. \ref{eq:cost_unitary} and $U_m$ of Eq. \ref{eq:mixmix} form the unit layer of the PQC of QAOA for the Viterbi decoder of the $[6,3,3]$ code.
 We are referring to a single operation of the cost unitary $U_f$, Eq. \ref{eq:cost_unitary} and a single operation of the mixer, Eq. \ref{eq:mixmix} as a single unitary layer of QAOA.
 This unit layer circuit is shown in Fig. \ref{fig:unitlayer633}.
 This one layer of unitary is repeated on the initial quantum state $\ket{\psi_{in}}$ of Eq. \ref{eq:initial_state}.
-If repeated $p$ times, the final state becomes $\ket{\psi(\beta_1,\beta_2,....,\beta_p,\gamma_1,\gamma_2,....,\gamma_p)}$, as given in Eq. \ref{eq:param_unitary}.
+If repeated $p$ times, the final state becomes $\ket{\psi(\gamma_1,\gamma_2,....,\gamma_p, \beta_1,\beta_2,....,\beta_p,)}$, as given in Eq. \ref{eq:param_unitary}.
 The PQC requires a classical optimizer to optimize these parameters for finding the minimum of the cost function.
 But as discussed in Section \ref{subsec:Works related to the hurdles of QAOA}, finding good parameters for the PQC is difficult.
 To overcome this difficulty, we propose an uniform parameter optimization method, which has better efficiency for finding good parameters in shallow depth.